-- Provide around 1,180 new homes between 2006 and 2031. - Bring forward the strategic site at Durrants Lane/Shootersway (Egerton Rothesay School)to deliver new homes, improvements to the school and informal leisure space for the community. - Deliver 2 new primary age schools. - Support the British Film Institute to consolidate on their site. - Maintain the current level of employment provision.
+- Provide around 1,180 new homes between 2006 and 2031. - Bring forward the strategic site at Durrants Lane/Shootersway (Egerton Rothesay School) to deliver new homes, improvements to the school and informal leisure space for the community. - Accommodate the change from a three tier state school system to two tiers. - Provide additional school places in line with demand, including primary schools. - Support the British Film Institute to consolidate on their site. - Maintain the current level of employment provision.